FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 ---

-# How do we give them what they want?
+# How do we do it?

 `./configure; make; sudo make install`

 Download tarball, check required packages, **install them**, build, re-check required packages, make test, **make install**, build modulefile.

 Then repeat:
 - for the next package
 - *exactly* for new versions of this package